lightning/bolts/02-peer-protocol.md

       - Note: a node MAY have already used the `payment_preimage` value from the `update_fulfill_htlc`, so the effects of `update_fulfill_htlc` are not completely reversed.
+    - MUST NOT assume that previously-transmitted messages were lost.
+    - if it has sent a previous `commitment_signed` message:
+      - MUST handle the case where the corresponding commitment transaction is broadcast at any time by the other side.
+        - Note: this is particularly important if the node does not simply retransmit the exact `update_` messages as previously sent.
   - upon reconnection:
     - if a channel is in an error state:
       - SHOULD retransmit the error packet and ignore any other packets for